Read Time: 7 minutes, 713 words

 An artists rendering of a tumor surrounding blood vessels.
 When the tumor is exposed to radiation, its cells break apart, releasing tumor DNA into the blood.
 This can be collected for analysis, to more precisely determine the cancer’s genome.
 Source: Wikimedia commons

-They recruited a group of nine rectal cancer patients because radiation therapy is the traditional treatment for them.
+They recruited a group of 9 rectal cancer patients because radiation therapy is the traditional treatment for them.
 Also, cancerous missense mutations are common in this cancer type.
 The scientists carried out their experiment by treating each patient with standard radiation therapy, which was delivered in several doses.
-In order to see whether the radiation therapy changed the patients’ ctDNA blood content, the team took 11 blood samples from each patient – one an hour before radiation and 10 more at regular intervals after radiation.
+In order to see whether the radiation therapy changed the patients’ ctDNA blood content, the team took 11 blood samples from each patient – 1 an hour before radiation and 10 more at regular intervals after radiation.
 Then, they used a procedure called PCR to “read” the collected DNA and determine the specific type of mutations the patient’s cancer had.

 The researchers suggest that future studies should measure how ctDNA levels naturally fluctuate within patients’ bloodstreams.
 They wondered if other patient groups, such as those suffering from lung cancer, could receive similar benefits from radiation therapy.